Introduction to Chaos Theory

 L2: Length of the second string

-We can also state that the location of the first ball is (x1,y1) and the location of the second ball is (x2, y2).
-The point the pendulum is hanging from is (x0,y0).
-We are also going to assume that x0, y0 = 0 (this part is more important when programming it).
+We can also state that the location of the first ball is (x1, y1) and the location of the second ball is (x2, y2).
+The point the pendulum is hanging from is (x0, y0).
+We are also going to assume that x0, y0 = 0.
 Using basic trigonometry, we are able to write these points as the following:

-Now we will need the derivatives of each coordinate.
-Derivative is denoted with a dot:
+Now we need the derivatives of each coordinate.
+A derivative is denoted with a dot:

-To calculate the change in the Θ values, we are going to be using a Lagrangian.
+To calculate the change in the θ values, we are going to use a Lagrangian.
 The Lagrangian describes a system in terms of its kinetic and potential energy and is founded on the principle of least action.
 The formula for the Lagrangian is written as:

 L = T − V